On the composable security of weak coin flipping: Weak coin flipping is not universally composably secure

 Next, we will show that a fully expressing and simple WCF resource cannot be constructed from noiseless communication channels.
-Specifically, Theorem~\ref{thm:general} states that, if a fully expressing resource for $\mathrm{WCF}(z,\epsilon)$ with small $\epsilon$ can be constructed from noiseless communication channels, then its interaction complexity cannot be low.
+Specifically, \Cref{thm:general} states that, if a fully expressing resource for $\mathrm{WCF}(z,\epsilon)$ with small $\epsilon$ can be constructed from noiseless communication channels, then its interaction complexity cannot be small.

 \begin{theorem} Let $\pi$ be a QCM $\mathrm{WCF}(\frac{1}{2},\epsilon)$ protocol, and $\pi$ constructs a fully expressing resource $\ca{S}=(S,S_A,S_B)$.
 Then the interaction complexity of $\ca{S}$ satisfies